 • the specific Act or Regulation under which the decision was made.

-You will be entitled to reasons under the ADJR Act if:
+You will generally be entitled to a statement of reasons under the ADJR Act if:

-• the decision was one to which the ADJR Act applies;
+• the decision is one to which the ADJR Act applies (see “Review under the federal Administrative Decision (Judicial Review) Act”);

-… to furnish a statement in writing setting out the findings on material questions of fact, referring to the evidence or other material on which those findings were based and giving the reasons for the decision (s 13).
+A statement of reasons provided under the VCAT Act should be in writing and give the reasons for the decision, set out the findings on material questions of fact, and refer to the evidence or other material on which those findings were based (s 46(2)).